· SOUTHEAST ASIA · THAILAND ·

 Trang consists of a whole bunch of islands – the most commonly visited are Koh Mook, Koh Ngai, Koh Kradan, Koh Libong and Koh Sukorn.

 None of these islands get many tourists, in fact, at time of writing they don’t even have any 7-Elevens (elsewhere in Thailand they’re on every street corner).
-Koh Mook is probably the island with the most tourist infrastructure mixed with things to do – we’d recommend it.
+Koh Mook is probably the Trang island with the most tourist infrastructure mixed with things to do – we’d recommend it.
 It’s the closest you’ll come to a deserted island on this south Thailand itinerary!

 There’s one posh resort on an incredible sand spit and lots of budget accommodation inland.
-Whilst there are no cars, you can rent a scooter (although it’s only half an hour to walk from one beach to the other if that’s not your cup of tea).
+Whilst there are no cars, you can rent a scooter (although it’s only half an hour to walk from one beach to the other if scooting is not your cup of tea).
 There aren’t many roads and few of them are paved!

 Emerald Cave is another favourite – around the western side of the island is a small sea cave, leading to an enclosed inland bay.
 The cave is pretty spectacular – just wait around until the tour groups have gone!
 It’s easy to rent a kayak from Charlie/Garnet Beach – the journey takes around 25 minutes.
 Take a torch and check the tides before visiting – high tide can be problematic on a kayak!